cjackson692/cjackson692.github.io/teaching.md

 ## Language of Now

-**Teaching Assistant — University of North Texas, Department of Linguistics** **Aug 2025 – Dec 2025, Jan 2026 - May 2026** Instructor: Dr. Nicholas Lester, Professor Katie Crwdero
+**Teaching Assistant — University of North Texas, Department of Linguistics** **Aug 2025 – Dec 2025, Jan 2026 - May 2026** Instructor: Dr. Nicholas Lester, Professor Katie Crowder

 Assisted over two semesters in the instruction of university core curriculum, focused on engaging students with analysis of language in a modern context.
 Led coursework, assisted and evaluated students in project-based learning.